niickmerc/MiProperties/README.md

 There are two main user groups that may benefit from using my application:

 1. Professional Landlords
-2. Property Management Companies / Managers
+2. Property Management Companies
+3. Professional Property Managers
+4. Potentially Real Estate Agents

 ## User Stories for Project Phase #1